top of page

 Upon his return from Italy, he started working on a series of paintings with fellow painter Sigrid Kähler as his model.
 In 1896 Ring married Kähler and they had three children.
 In 1900, he received the bronze medal at the World's Fair in Paris for his painting of her, "In the Garden Doorway, the Artist's Wife" (I Havedøren, 1887).

 By 1913 Ring was a notable member of Denmark's artistic community and a judge at the Charlottenborg exhibitions.
 He became one of the foremost Danish painters of the turn of the 20th century, who pioneered both symbolism and social realism in Denmark.
-Ring drew on the Danish tradition of almue (folk) art, such as the work of J. th.
+Ring drew on the Danish tradition of almue (folk) art, such as the work of J. Th.
 Lundbye, but he also incorporated influences from more modernist painters such Paul Gauguin, Jean François Raffaëlli and Jean-François Millet.

 Over his career Ring participated in many international exhibitions including in Paris, Berlin, Chicago, London, Rome, Venice, New York, Brooklyn, Washington D.C., Minneapolis, and Oslo.